-By Lindsay Harrel
+by Lindsay Harrel

 Lindsay Harrel has a bachelor’s in journalism and a master’s in English.
-Represented by Rachelle Gardner of Books & Such Literary Management, Lindsay was a 2013 ACFW Genesis Finalist and a 2014 Genesis Semi-Finalist (Contemporary Category).
+Represented by Rachelle Gardner of Books & Such Literary Agency, Lindsay was a 2013 ACFW Genesis Finalist and is a 2014 Genesis Semi-Finalist (Contemporary Category).
 She works in marketing as a copywriter and has worked in the past as a business writer and curriculum editor.
 Lindsay lives in Arizona with her husband and two golden retrievers in serious need of training.
 Connect with her on her blog or via Facebook or Twitter (@LindsayHarrel).